BlockchainCommons/Learning-FROST-from-the-Command-Line/02_4_Checking_FROST_Signature.md

 # 2.4: Checking FROST Signatures

-If you receive a FROST signature, obviously you must be able to validate it!
+If you receive a FROST signature, obviously you must be able to check it!

-> :book: ***What is Required to Validate a Signature?*** Validation of a signature can typically be accomplished with three items: the message, the signature, and the public key (which is typically called the "verifying key" in relation to FROST).
+> :book: ***What is Required to Verify a Signature?*** Verification of a signature can typically be accomplished with three items: the message, the signature, and the public key (which is typically called the "verifying key" in relation to FROST).

-Following are some methodologies for validating the ed25519 signature you created in [§2,3](02_3_Creating_FROST_Signature.md).
+Following are some methodologies for verifying the ed25519 signature you created in [§2,3](02_3_Creating_FROST_Signature.md).

-## Validating on the Command Line
+## Verifying on the Command Line

 If you want to do additional work with `ed25519` signatures on the command line,